The UMI Fair in the test

 The highlight is probably also the rear-mounted fingerprint sensor, which was placed below the rear camera.

-The display of the UMI Fair is an 5 inch IPS HD display (1280 × 720).
-Individual pixels are barely recognizable.
-Only those who want to recognize pixels and look closely, will also recognize pixels.
-Otherwise, the picture is high-resolution and sharp.
+The display of the UMI Fair is a 5 inch IPS HD display (1280x720).
+Individual pixels can hardly be recognized.
+Only those who want to recognize pixels and look closely will also recognize pixels.
+Otherwise the image is high resolution and sharp.

 Unfortunately, the display of the UMI Fair bothered me with its very special coloring.
 Although I would classify the display as rather cool, the white tone is more yellowish in this smartphone.
 However, I was able to adjust the display to my requirements through the integrated "MiraVision" via the display settings.